tin6150/cloudseed4eta/aws_cli.md

 `~/.aws/config`  can be edited to say, change regio or output to text or json

-Alternatively, shell environment variables AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY can be used, but be careful it get cached in the shell's history file eg `~/.bash_history`
+Alternatively, shell environment variables AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY can be used, but be careful it get cached in the shells history file eg `~/.bash_history`

 ## transfering files using aws s3 command